yannickl/DynamicColor/README.md

 ## Usage

-*This branch is Swift 3 compatible, use the [v2 version](https://github.com/yannickl/DynamicColor/tree/2.4.0) for Swift 2.x.*
+*N.B.: This branch is Swift 3 compatible, use the [v2 version](https://github.com/yannickl/DynamicColor/tree/2.4.0) for Swift 2.x.*

 #### Creation (Hex String)